dharmab/8492sqdn.net/content/guides/combat-sim/brevity/brevity.md

 Terminate action prior to execution, especially terminating an attack prior to weapons release.

 _Eagle 11 is preparing to execute a close air support attack when the JTAC calls out "Eagle 11, ABORT ABORT ABORT!"
-Eagle 11 terminates the attack and breaks off without release weapons.
+Eagle 11 terminates the attack and breaks off without releasing weapons._

 #### ALPHA CHECK